aldavs/motd/README.md

 # motd (message of the day)
 ## about
-Collection of shell scripts executed at initial SSH connection.
-Designed to be platform-agnostic.
+My collection of shell scripts executed at SSH login.
+Designed with minimal dependencies to be platform-agnostic so I don't have to modify for each deployment.
 ## dependencies
 - [figlet](http://www.figlet.org/) (for `10-display-name`)
 - [hddtemp](https://savannah.nongnu.org/projects/hddtemp/) (for `36-diskstatus`)